-As CMS is aware, the FY 2021 IPPS Final Rule finalized a proposal establishing a new alternative NTAP pathway for therapies approved through the LPAD.
-In the FY 2020 IPPS Final Rule, CMS had finalized a proposal providing an alternate NTAP pathway for therapies receiving QIDP designation.
+As CMS is aware, the Agency has finalized proposals establishing a new alternative NTAP pathway for therapies approved through the LPAD, as well as an alternate NTAP pathway for therapies receiving QIDP designation.
 The QIDP NTAP pathway began in FY 2021, while the LPAD NTAP Pathway will commence in FY 2022.
 These newly established alternative pathways will provide streamlined opportunities for novel therapies that qualify to receive NTAP under IPPS.
-IGT respectfully requests that CMS adopt a similar pathway for gene therapies to ensure rapid patient access to these cuttingedge technologies.
+IGT respectfully requests that CMS adopt a similar pathway for gene therapies to ensure rapid patient access to these cutting-edge technologies.

-Assurance of Satisfying "Newness" and "Substantial Clinical Improvement" Criteria based on Breakthrough Therapy Designation, Priority Review Designation, Accelerated Approval, or RMAT Designation
+1. Assurance of Satisfying "Newness" and "Substantial Clinical Improvement" Criteria based on Breakthrough Therapy Designation, Priority Review Designation, Accelerated Approval, or RMAT Designation

-Both the QIDP and LPAD alternative pathways rely on FDA designations for the products for purposes of satisfying the traditional "newness" or "substantial clinical improvement" criteria.3 If the FDA designation for a QIDP or LPAD is provided, then CMS accepts the designation as a substitute for the traditional assessment it conducts in terms of whether the product is "new and not substantially similar to an existing technology," as well as in finding that it "represent[s] an advance that substantially improves, relative to technologies previously
+Both the QIDP and LPAD alternative pathways rely on FDA designations for the products for purposes of satisfying the traditional "newness" or "substantial clinical improvement" criteria.
+If the FDA designation for a QIDP or LPAD is provided, then CMS accepts the designation as a substitute for the traditional assessment it conducts in terms of whether the product is "new and not substantially similar to an existing technology," as well as in finding that it "represent[s] an advance that substantially improves, relative to technologies previously available, the diagnosis or treatment of Medicare beneficiaries."
+CMS has similarly deemed medical devices that are part of FDA's Breakthrough Devices Program to satisfy "newness" and "substantial clinical improvement" criteria.
+IGT respectfully requests that CMS advance a proposal to permit approved gene therapies8 with FDA designation of Breakthrough Therapy designation, Priority Review designation, Accelerated Approval, or RMAT designation to be deemed to satisfy the "newness" and "substantial clinical improvement" criteria.